All Episodes

 Where's Putin going with all of this?

-Russia created Ukraine, it never had its own statehood.
+It never had its own statehood.

-And he also laid out how Ukraine presents a threat to Putin.
+He also laid out how Ukraine presents a threat to Putin.

-So this is what uh Dan just mentioned, except uh Putin portrayed Ukraine as a threat because it may become part of NATO, and then the distance between Russia and NATO forces would be dramatically reduced.
+So this is what Dan just mentioned, except Putin portrayed Ukraine as a threat because it may become part of NATO, and then the distance between Russia and NATO forces would be dramatically reduced.

-He's fears the regime change, and therefore I believe he would move in to the entire Ukraine.
+And therefore, I believe he would move in to the entire Ukraine.

-He has the capability to do it, and it's not by chance that he has assembled a formidable force there of 190,000 troops, having the weaponry, pretty much surrounding Ukraine practice nuclear tests and all of these things.
+It is not by chance that he has assembled a formidable force there of 190,000 troops, kind of weaponry, pretty much surrounding Ukraine, practice nuclear tests and all of these things.

-This is all a deterrence posture, and it's also to demonstrate to NATO stay away while he's doing taking care of his business.
+This is all a deterrence posture, and it's also to demonstrate to NATO stay away while he's taking care of his business.

-So just NATO has no choice because the NATO is too these NATO countries, our Western European allies are too dependent on Putin, right?
+Our Western European allies are too dependent on Putin, right?

-Uh Daniel, how do you negotiate from that position of weakness?
+Daniel, how do you negotiate from that position of weakness?

 Right.